-2017 was a great year for the ecommerce industry.
-The worldwide revenue of ecommerce amounted to almost 2290 Billion USD, which is expected to grow at an annual rate of almost 19.11 percent in 2018.
+[UPDATED] 2018 was a great year for the ecommerce industry.
+The worldwide revenue of ecommerce amounted almost 2290 Billion USD.
+It can further grow up to an annual rate of almost 19.11 percent.
 This would result in a market volume of 4479 Billion USD by the end of the year 2021.
 These numbers speak for themselves about the growth of the global ecommerce.

 - Contextual and Programmatic Advertising